 Individual or Single Well Bond amounts are determined by the depth of the well.

-The Kentucky Oil & Gas Commission may increase the bond amount for any individual well based on projected costs to plug and reclaim the well site.
+The Kentucky Oil & Gas Commission may increase the surety bond amount for any individual well based on projected costs to plug and reclaim the well site.

-All bonds are made in favor of the Department of Natural Resources.
+All surety bonds are made in favor of the Department of Natural Resources.

-Bonds are under the condition that the wells, upon abandonment, are plugged in accordance with the regulations and all records are filed as specified.
+Surety bonds are issued under the condition that upon abandonment of a well, it is plugged in accordance with the regulations and all records are filed as specified.

-The bond remains in effect until the plugging of the well is approved by the department, or the bond is released by the department.
+The surety bond remains in effect until the plugging of the well is approved by the department, or the surety bond is released by the department.

-An operator may petition the department to amend the depth and bond amount, and may not drill deeper than stated in the bond unless the petition is approved.
+An operator may petition the department to amend the depth and surety bond amount, and may not drill deeper than stated in the bond unless the petition is approved.

 Blanket Bond Amounts for Qualified Well Operators: